thosearetheguise/thosearetheguise.github.io/_posts/2019-01-20-htb-SecNotes.md

 ![227541050.png]({{site.baseurl}}/Images/SecNotes/227541050.png)
 ![227672098.png]({{site.baseurl}}/Images/SecNotes/227672098.png)

 We do see at the top of the page when we first logged on that there is at least a `tyler` user..
 Maybe we can use the registration page to impersonate them with some crafted sql injection using a technique called Second Order Injection.

-(On stream we go into detail on the concepts of SQL Injection as well as the differences between standard SQL Injection and Second Order SQL Injection)
+> On stream we go into detail on the concepts of SQL Injection as well as the differences between standard SQL Injection and Second Order SQL Injection A link to the VOD will be placed here after the stream.

 To prove the concept we try some basic sql injection on the registration page:
 ![227573824.png]({{site.baseurl}}/Images/SecNotes/227573824.png)